Singaporean wins regional prize in Commonwealth Short Story Competition

 This motivated deeper research into the lives of coastal inhabitants who would experience the impact of rising sea levels and environmental deterioration first-hand.

+"We know about climate change, but we don't really assess its impact on people who suffer from it."

-She did research into the livelihoods of the Bajau community native to maritime South-east Asia across Malaysia, Indonesia and the Philippines.
+She did research on the livelihoods of the Bajau community native to maritime South-east Asia across Malaysia, Indonesia and the Philippines.

-She was struck by National Geographic magazine's prediction that many coastal communities would have disappeared in 200 years' time.
+She was struck by National Geographic magazine's prediction that many coastal communities wouldwould disappear in 200 years' time.

-Ms Ma, who has a master's degree in English Literature, had won second place for the Golden Point Award - English Short Story Category by Art House Limited in 2021 for her work, The Shadow Box.
+Ms Ma, who has a master's degree in English literature, won second place in the English short story category at last year's Golden Point Awards for her work, The Shadow Box.

+"As someone of Javanese descent, I wanted to bring those voices to the forefront."

-"While most of my family originates from Java, I have a mixed heritage of Chinese and Dutch roots."
+"While most of my family originated from Java, I have a mixed heritage of Chinese and Dutch roots."

 Other Singaporean writers previously involved in the Commonwealth Short Story Competition include Yu-Mei Balasingamchow, who was shortlisted for the global prize in 2014, and Evan Adam Ang, who won the regional prize in 2014.